vipranarayan14/vboo/src/docs/shadlinga-prakaranam/raama-sabdah/raama-1-2.md

-says that if the last letter of the //prAtipadika// is //'a'// and the first letter of the //pratyaya// is one of //'i, ii, u, uu, RRi, RRI, LLi, E, O, ai, au'// then the previous //sUtra, 'prathamayOH pUrvasavarNaH'// does not apply.
+says that if the last letter of the //prAtipadika// is //'a'// and the first letter of the //pratyaya// is one of //'i, ii, u, uu, RRi, RRI, LLi, E, O, ai, au'//, then the previous //sUtra, 'prathamayOH pUrvasavarNaH'// does not apply.

-Then why is these //sUtra//-s discussed here?
-Because it has applicablity in some cases.
+Then why are these //sUtra//-s discussed here?
+Because it has applicability in some cases.

 If so, then what happens here?
 The last letter of the //prAtipadika// and the first letter of the //pratyaya// just undergoes